Speech-Language Pathology

 Welcome to the Master of Speech-Language Pathology (MSLP) program at Francis Marion University.

-The mission of the Francis Marion University’s MSLP program is to provide a comprehensive academic course of study combined with diverse clinical experiences in order to prepare outstanding allied healthcare professionals capable of providing high-quality assessment and treatment for individuals with communication and swallowing disorders in the Pee Dee, South Carolina area, and globally.
+The mission of Francis Marion University’s MSLP program is to provide a comprehensive academic course of study combined with diverse clinical experiences in order to prepare outstanding allied healthcare professionals capable of providing high-quality assessment and treatment for individuals with communication and swallowing disorders in the Pee Dee region, in the state of South Carolina, and around the globe.

 The Department of Speech-Language Pathology’s Strategic Plan can be found at https://www.fmarion.edu/healthsciences/speechlanguagepathology/slp-master-of-slp-strategic-plan/